tmawora/Getting-and-cleaning-data/README.md

-# getting-and-cleaning-data
-Repository for files  used in the "Getting and Cleaning data" Course project
+# Getting and cleaning data - Course project
+Thomas Mawora
+## PURPOSE:  Demonstrate ability to collect, work with, and clean a data set.
+## GOAL:     Prepare tidy data that can be used for later analysis